ivuorinen/starred/README.md

 - [ricktbaker/opshell](https://github.com/ricktbaker/opshell) - An electron app to assist with managing AWS instances across multiple organizations
 - [statping/statping](https://github.com/statping/statping) - Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.

+## Zig

+- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.

 ## Misc

 - [255kb/stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget.
 Sponsored by Mockoon, the best mock API tool. https://mockoon.com